The Big Jump will take place on Saturday 3rd August 2019.

-Remember to make full use of the fundraising pack with ideas on how to reach your target and also remember that you can call on the support of the Challenge Team at Julia’s House at any time.
+Remember to make full use of the fundraising pack with ideas on how to reach your target (sent to you when you sign up) and also remember that you can call on the support of the Challenge Team at Julia’s House at any time.

 However, if you do not manage to raise the full £395, we can discuss the best ways for you to raise the shortfall.
 Some people also decide to set up a manageable monthly donation.